11 Home Office Organization Tips & Tricks

 You might also like: 9 Home Organization Tips!

-Take everything out of your cabinets, put them in a pile.
-Then begin sorting your things in three different piles: What You Need, What You Don’t Need, And What You Can Donate.
+To have a fresh start, take everything out of your cabinets, and put them in a pile.
+Then begin sorting your things in three different piles:

-This might take a lot of work, but, you’ll be surprised at how much clutter you have and what you can get rid of!
+This might take a lot of work, but you’ll be surprised at how much stuff and clutter you have and what you can get rid of!
+This is an easy way to not only give you enough space to work with, but it will also give you extra space and plenty of empty space to do with as you please.

-This is a hard decision to make.
+For the next step, throw things out.
+This is a hard decision to make for a lot of people.
 But, you need to ask yourself: Do you really need 30 pens, 5 staplers, and a dozen paper binders?

 If you haven’t used them in 3 to 4 years, it’s unlikely you’ll need them again.